jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - `configure/CONFIG_SITE`: the hook's name and the comment describing what it carries.
 - `configure/RULES_SRC`: the build targets that expand it.
-- Any documentation that mentions the hook, including proxy guidance.
+- `docs/README.install.md`: variable migration and Maven proxy guidance.
+- `tests/phase1-logic.bash` and `tests/README.md`: command-generation checks
+  for all six targets that consume the flags.

 Out of scope: shipping a settings file; the Maven Wrapper pin (D10); proxy configuration for anything other than the Maven build.